 Did you know Romania has the 5th fastest internet in the WORLD?
 I know, I was shocked too.

-Moving here was like stepping into heaven after 12 months in Latin America.
+Moving here was like stepping into heaven after 12 months in Colombia, Peru and Mexico.
 Just to put it in perspective, in Peru the average upload speed is 6 mbps, and at our apartment here in Sibiu we get over 100 mbps.
 Pretty crazy.

-If your work involves uploading photos and videos, Romania is definitely the place to be.
+If your work involves uploading photos and videos, working as a digital nomad in Romania is definitely the place to be.

 Low Cost of Living

-Groceries here are also way cheaper than they were in South America, and Daniel and I can get away with spending only $50 a week or less to feed us both.
-Additionally, a fancy meal out with a bottle of wine in the center will generally only run us around $10 each, and beers even in the main square only cost $2.50 for 500 ml.
+Groceries here are also way cheaper than they were in South America and Daniel and I can get away with spending only $50 a week or less to feed us both.
+Additionally, a fancy meal out at my favorite restaurants will generally only run us around $10 each, and beers (even in the main square) only cost $2.50 for 500 ml.

 Easy International Travel

-Another reason why Romania is great for digital nomads is because international travel is easy.
+Working as a digital nomad in Romania is great is because international travel is easy.
 I know I keep comparing Romania to South America, but because Medellin is such a hot digital nomad destination (and we spent 6 months there) I feel like it makes sense.

-From Romania, we can easily take buses to a lot of nearby destinations.
-This year, our route includes Sibiu, Sofia, Belgrade, Zagreb, and Budapest, with vacations in Macedonia, Albania, and Turkey, all without catching an expensive flight.
+From Romania we can easily take buses to a lot of nearby destinations.
+This year, our route includes Sibiu, Sofia (one of my favorite stops), Belgrade, Zagreb and Budapest, with a vacation in Macedonia and Albania (see our 11 day itinerary here) as well… all without catching an expensive flight.

 When we were in South America, on the other hand, we spent 6 months in Colombia and 4.5 in Peru because international flights on the continent are really pricey (around $300+) and buses can be up to 24 hours just to get from one city to the other.
 In Romania, international travel is MUCH easier.